The average hourly pay for a Medical Auditor is $22.20.

 The job of a medical auditor will require individuals to look at various documents, billing, records, coding records, and other data.
 They then perform an audit, making sure that they follow industry regulations and are in compliance.
 What the auditor usually does is come in after medical coders do the billing and check to ensure that whatever was coded is accurate, necessary, and compliant.
 They will also ensure that the coders are using the right codes and following the regulations laid out b…Read more

-Medical Auditor Tasks
+Job Satisfaction for Medical Auditor

 Medical Auditor Job Listings

-What is the Pay by Experience Level for Medical Auditor
+What is the Pay by Experience Level for Medical Auditors?